Dr. Kenji Kenno

 Bio:

-Dr. Kenno has been a valued faculty member in the Department of Kinesiology since 1984, teaching all of the undergraduate and graduate exercise physiology courses.
-Originally interested in basic animal research, he has now switched to a more applied human performance research ranging from working with graduate students on resistive and anaerobic training programs and evaluation protocols, and the Windsor-Essex Cardiac Rehabilitation program, to examining fatigue in working muscle.
-One of Kinesiology’s most devoted and effective teachers, Dr. Kenno is particularly noted for his thorough and demanding examinations.
+Dr. Kenno joined the Department of Kinesiology in 1984 and taught all the undergraduate and graduate exercise physiology courses.
+Originally interested in basic animal research, he switched to a more applied human performance research ranging from working with graduate students on resistive and anaerobic training programs and evaluation protocols, and the Windsor-Essex Cardiac Rehabilitation program, to examining fatigue in working muscle.

 Key Scholarly Activities: